Campus Affiliation: CUNY Graduate Center; City College

 Apart from her scholarly work, she was the first Caribbean woman to serve as president of the Caribbean Studies Association (1992-3), the main association for scholars interested in the Caribbean region.
 Before that she served as the CSA’s newsletter editor and then as Vice President.
 From 1995 to 2010, she served as the United Nations-NGO representative of the International Studies Association, also serving on the ISA’s Governing Council.
 In 2011 she was awarded the Ladd Hollist award for significant service to the association.

 In 2011-2012, she founded the Global South Caucus of the ISA (GSCIS), a grouping aimed at bringing often-marginalized African, Asian (including Central Asian) and Latin American scholars and scholarship into the mainstream of IR.
-She served as the Chair of the GSCIS until 2015 and now serves as chair of the Advisory Committee devoted to promoting recruitment and outreach to, the various world regions.
+Three conferences were held under her watch – in Menton, France; in Singapore; and in Havana, Cuba.
+She served as the Chair of the GSCIS until 2015 (co-Chair to 2016) and now serves on an Advisory Committee devoted to promoting recruitment and outreach to, the various world regions.
 Prof. Braveboy-Wagner has been a fellow at, and assistant to, the director of training of the UN Institute for Training and Research.
 She has also been a Visiting Professor at Tokyo Metropolitan University under CCNY’s Japan initiative, having also done research in Japan in the 1970s.

 She served as Director of the MA program in international relations at the City College from January 1999-2002.
-She has been a consultant for the United Nations/Caribbean Community, United States agencies, and Caribbean and Latin American government/intergovernmental organizations, and from 2006-2010 chaired a high-level commission related to her Caribbean.
+She has been a consultant for the United Nations/Caribbean Community, United States agencies, and Caribbean and Latin American government/intergovernmental organizations, and from 2006-2010 chaired a high-level governmental commission related to her expertise on Caribbean diplomacy.
 In 2011, she was honored as one of 50 “distinguished alumni” by the University of the West Indies Alumni Association.
+She was also chosen as the International Studies Association’s Global South Caucus Distinguished Scholar for 2020-2021.An interview with her is archived at the Women in the History of International Thought archive https://whit.web.ox.ac.uk/about

 Read an interview with Dr. Braveboy-Wagner here, from the Spring 2019 issue of our department newsletter, Homo Politicus.